-1. Fifteen (15) points will be awarded to projects that have (a) an obligation of funds from RD Section 515, the HUD 202 or 811 programs, including project based rental assistance appropriate for the project, or (b) a written commitment under the RD Section 538 program.
+- 1. HUD AND RD PROGRAMS (MAXIMUM 15 POINTS) - (a) Fifteen (15) points will be awarded to projects that have an obligation of funds from RD Section 515, the HUD 202 or 811 programs, including project based rental assistance appropriate for the project. - (b) Five (5) points will be awarded to applications that (i) include a written commitment under the RD Section 538 program and (ii) can demonstrate that the guarantee will benefit the project.

+2. COMMUNITY REVITALIZATION PLANS (MAXIMUM 10 POINTS)

-- 2. Ten (10) points will be awarded to applications if all of the following apply: - (a) the project is within the area identified by a community revitalization plan (CRP); - (b) the CRP was officially adopted by a local government after January 1, 1998; - (c) one of the policy goals is the creation of new or replacement rental housing; - (d) the project is in a Qualified Census Tract and/or the CRP is primarily focused on an existing residential neighborhood; - (e) the project is consistent with and contributes to the CRP; - (f) there is a specific timetable and funding commitment; and - (g) some of the progress or improvement described in the CRP is visibly evident. - 3.
+Ten (10) points will be awarded to applications if all of the following apply:

+- (a) the project is within the area identified by a community revitalization plan (CRP); - (b) the project is in a Qualified Census Tract and/or the CRP is primarily focused on an existing residential neighborhood; - (c) the project is consistent with and contributes to the CRP; and - (d) meets one of the following sets of criteria: (i) the CRP was officially adopted by a local government after January 1, 1998, there is a specific timetable and funding commitment; and some of the progress or improvement described in the CRP is visibly evident, (ii) the activities described in the CRP are well underway, with at least some having been completed, or (iii) the proposed project includes a Community Service Facility.

+3. UNITS FOR THE MOBILITY IMPAIRED (MAXIMUM 5 POINTS)

 Five (5) points will be awarded to projects designed to increase the stock of housing accessible to those with mobility impairments.
-To receive bonus points, five percent (5%) of all project units must: - (a) be fully accessible according to the standards set forth in Volume 1-C (1999) of the North Carolina State Building Code, (Chapter 30, Multi-Family Dwellings), - (b) have at least one bathroom with a toilet located in a five foot by five foot clear floor space (may overlap with the five foot turning diameter described in Chapter 30), with no overlapping elements or fixtures; the toilet must be positioned in a corner with the centerline of the toilet bowl 18 inches from the sidewall, and - (c) have at least one bathroom with a 36 inch by 60 inch (minimum size) curbless, roll-in shower.
+To receive bonus points, five percent (5%) of all project units must:

+(a) be fully accessible according to the standards set forth in Volume 1-C (1999) of the North Carolina State Building Code, (Chapter 30, Multi-Family Dwellings),

+- (b) have at least one bathroom with a toilet located in a five foot by five foot clear floor space (may overlap with the five foot turning diameter described in Chapter 30), with no overlapping elements or fixtures; the toilet must be positioned in a corner with the centerline of the toilet bowl 18 inches from the sidewall, and - (c) have at least one bathroom with a 36 inch by 60 inch (minimum size) curbless, roll-in shower.
 Such showers must also meet the requirements for accessible controls as required by Volume 1-C.